meglecz/mkCOInr/doc/content/reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     - marker_list (List of markers to be selected; Default:  'COI-5P COI-3P')
+    - delete_noBIN (0/1/2; Default 1;
+        - If 0, do not delete sequneces without BIN_URI
+        - If 1, delete sequences without BIN_URI, if there are other sequences with BIN_URI for the taxon
+        - If 2, delete all sequences without BIN_URI, even if there are no other sequences with BIN_URI for the taxon)
     - check_name (0/1; If 1 keeps only taxa with valid Latin name format: Default: 1)
     - max_n (positive integer; eliminates sequences with max_n or more consecutive Ns; Default:5)
     - min_length (positive integer; minimum length of the cleaned sequence; Default:100)